-This file should be named 7rfi110.txt or 7rfi110.zip
+This file should be named 8rfi110.txt or 8rfi110.zip

-Corrected EDITIONS of our eBooks get a new NUMBER, 7rfi111.txt
+Corrected EDITIONS of our eBooks get a new NUMBER, 8rfi111.txt

-VERSIONS based on separate sources get new LETTER, 7rfi110a.txt of the official release dates, leaving time for better editing.
+VERSIONS based on separate sources get new LETTER, 8rfi110a.txt of the official release dates, leaving time for better editing.
+Please be encouraged to tell us about any error or corrections, even years after the official publication date.